 Courtesy Angela Cranford Ries | MSG Entertainment

 A classic performance!
 Christmas Spectacular Starring the Radio City Rockettes or just Rockettes premiered in 1933 and has been running every year since then.
 It is a celebration of Christmas, bringing together beliefs, fantasies, and imaginary stories related to the holiday.
 There are several performances with exciting music.
 The orchestra is amazing and their work makes all the difference in the experience.
-Performances until January 2nd.
-Tickets.
+Performances from November 17th to January 1st.
+How to get tickets:

-Candlelight concerts bring the magic of a live, multi-sensory musical experience to awe-inspiring locations like never seen before in New York City.
-The special Holiday concerts will take place at St. Ann & the Holy Trinity Church under the gentle glow of candlelight.
+Candlelight concerts bring the magic of a live, multi-sensory musical experience to awe-inspiring locations like never seen before in New York.
+Get your tickets now to discover the music of Holiday Carols on Strings at The Opera House under the gentle glow of candlelight.

 Big Apple Circus